 #1 Game of Thrones

 It’s no secret that Game of Thrones used Dubrovnik as its primary filming location for King’s Landing.
-Because of this, word got out of how gorgeous the city is.
+Because of this, word got out about how gorgeous the city is.
 Tourists flock there to see where Cersei had her walk of shame, which they can do by taking a Game of Thrones tour.

 A few important Game of Thrones sites in Dubrovnik includes the Red Keep, which was filmed at Lovrijenac Fort, Blackwater Bay, which was filmed at Dubrovnik West Pier, and the walls of King’s Landing, which were filmed at Fort Bokar.

 Know that the city is very touristy in the summertime, and it is much easier to explore during the shoulder season.
+The walls of Dubrovnik are one of Croatia’s most famous landmarks.

 #2 Gorgeous Waterfalls

 Plitvice Lakes is home to many beautiful waterfalls.
-While individually they aren’t as well-known, I’m sure you’ve seen a picture of these multiple waterfalls from above where you can see many of them at once.
+While individually, they aren’t as well-known, I’m sure you’ve seen a picture of these multiple waterfalls from above where you can see many of them at once.
 This is even one of Croatia’s ten UNESCO World Heritage Sites and one of its two Natural Unesco Sites (the other is the Ancient and Primeval Beech Forests of the Carpathians).

 Strbacki Buk is less well known than Krka or the falls of Plitvice, but it is over eighty feet tall and simply stunning.
-This is a photographer’s dream, since the cascades drop at different levels, giving the waterfall multiple looks depending on which angle you photograph it from.
+This is a photographer’s dream since the cascades drop at different levels, giving the waterfall multiple looks depending on which angle you photograph it from.

 #3 Red Tourism